rizanc/keypr_bridge/README.txt

 A. Update the database credentials in the above files, and update the hotel configuration in pms-adapter-configuration.properties

-B. Run "gradle clean distTar (or distZip)"
+B. Run "gradlew clean distTar (or distZip)"

 C. Copy the .tar files in the build/distributions directories of the above projects.